Cyborg: In art

 Machines are becoming more ubiquitous in the artistic process itself, with computerized drawing pads replacing pen and paper, and drum machines becoming nearly as popular as human drummers.
-Composers such as Brian Eno have developed and utilized software that can build entire musical scores from a few basic mathematical parameters.
+Composers such as Brian Eno have developed and used software that can build entire musical scores from a few basic mathematical parameters.

 Scott Draves is a generative artist whose work is explicitly described as a "cyborg mind".
 His Electric Sheep project generates abstract art by combining the work of many computers and people over the internet.

 Artists as cyborgs

 Artists have explored the term cyborg from a perspective involving imagination.
-Some work to make an abstract idea of technological and human-bodily union apparent to reality in an art form utilizing varying mediums, from sculptures and drawings to digital renderings.
+Some work to make an abstract idea of technological and human-bodily union apparent to reality in an art form using varying mediums, from sculptures and drawings to digital renderings.

 Artists who seek to make cyborg-based fantasies a reality often call themselves cyborg artists, or may consider their artwork "cyborg".
 How an artist or their work may be considered cyborg will vary depending upon the interpreter's flexibility with the term.

 Scholars that rely upon a strict, technical description of a cyborg, often going by Norbert Wiener's cybernetic theory and Manfred E. Clynes and Nathan S. Kline's first use of the term, would likely argue that most cyborg artists do not qualify to be considered cyborgs.
 Scholars considering a more flexible description of cyborgs may argue it incorporates more than cybernetics.
 Others may speak of defining subcategories, or specialized cyborg types, that qualify different levels of cyborg at which technology influences an individual.
 This may range from technological instruments being external, temporary, and removable to being fully integrated and permanent.
 Nonetheless, cyborg artists are artists.
 Being so, it can be expected for them to incorporate the cyborg idea rather than a strict, technical representation of the term, seeing how their work will sometimes revolve around other purposes outside of cyborgism.